 The half-loop followed by a roll is also flown with no line between the half-loop and roll.
 Again, drawing a line requires a downgrade of at least 2 points depending on the length of the line drawn (Fig. 29).
-Should the roll begin before the half-loop is completed, the judges must downgrade the figure 0.5 points for every 5 degrees of half-loop on which the roll was performed (Fig. 30).
-Great care should be taken here to differentiate between aircraft airfoils and the slow speed at the top of the half loop + roll maneuver.
-The aircraft will appear to begin the roll before reaching horizontal flight due to its high pitch attitude.
-As the aircraft accelerates, it will then establish a cruise pitch attitude.
+Should the roll begin before the half-loop is completed, the judges must the three-quarter (3/4) loop is not required to match that of the entry or the exit loop radii (Fig. 32).
+The entry and exit lines are judged with reference to the 45 degree flight path.
+Any rolls on the 45 degree lines must be centered on that line.
+It is not required that the lengths of the 45 degree lines bear any strict relation to the diameter of the three-quarter (3/4) loop.
+That is, the entry and exit altitudes need not correspond to the altitude limits of the loop.

-9.7.3: Family 7.3: Three-Quarter Loops.
+8.7.3: Family 7.3: Three-Quarter Loops.